World Wide Words logo

 The term is from classical Latin quinquagenarius, consisting of fifty, or fifty years old.
 This has also given the English language quinquagenarian, a slightly better known term, whose adjectival senses overlap with those of quinquagenary, in particular one that refers to a person in their fifties.

 By the way, if the journal survives a further quarter of a century, it will reach its semisesquicentennial.
-The prefix sesqui- is a shortened form of a Latin word meaning “a half in addition” or 1½ times; it appears in the rather better known sesquicentennial that refers to a a 150th anniversary.
+The prefix sesqui- is a shortened form of a Latin word meaning “a half in addition” or 1½ times; it appears in the rather better known sesquicentennial for a 150th anniversary.
 So semisesquicentennial refers to half of 1½ of 100 or 75.
 (If you prefer, you can replace semi- with either of the other prefixes meaning a half, demi- or hemi-.
 All are extremely rare.)

 In a further fifty years, the magazine might celebrate its quasquicentennial (125th anniversary, a century plus a quarter, created irregularly from Latin roots in the early 1960s).
 Assuming a longevity that’s extremely rare in any publication, it might one day achieve its demisemiseptcentennial (its 175th anniversary, a half of a half of 700) and perhaps even its semiquincentennial (its 250th, half of 500).

-Page created 27 Feb.
-2010
+Page created 27 Feb 2010